Karthik-beta/Karthik-beta/README.md

-- 👋 Hi, I’m @Karthik-beta
-- 👀 I’m interested in Programming
-- 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on any project
-- 📫 How to reach me?? karthikpar@protonmail.com
+👋 Hi, I'm Karthik-beta, a passionate programmer.
+I'm currently exploring various technologies in this field and always looking to collaborate on exciting projects.
+You can reach me at karthikpar@protonmail.com.
+My tech stack includes Python, JavaScript, HTML5, CSS3, AWS, Azure, Netlify, Bootstrap, Canva, and Linux.
+Check out my GitHub stats to see what I've been working on!
+Don't forget to connect with me on Instagram and LinkedIn.

 ## 🌐 Socials: